 16. How do I know how many words my essay contains?

 Click here for steps.

-The Chrome browser has a built-in function during the "Print" process where you can choose to instead "Save as PDF."
+Some browsers have a built-in function during the "Print" process where you can choose to instead "Save as PDF."

 All major word processing software has a function in the "Save As..." options to save as PDF format instead of its own document format.
 Remember to first save as a regular document first in case you want to make changes later.